authcompanion/authcompanion2/documentation/guide/administer.md

 - The Admin Panel is built using [Vue 3](https://vuejs.org/) and deployed as a Single Page Application (SPA).
 - It is served directly from the AuthCompanion server; no separate deployment is necessary.
-- All user management actions performed in the Admin Panel are powered by the [AuthCompanion Admin API](/reference/adminapi.md).
+- All user management actions performed in the Admin Panel are powered by the Admin API

 ### Key Features